Tyler Roberts (footballer, born 2003): Tamworth

+Rushall Olympic

+On 5 August 2026, Roberts was confirmed as signing for Southern League Premier Division Central side Rushall Olympic.

 International career

 Roberts was born in England and is of Jamaican descent.
 He was called up to represent the Jamaica U20s for the 2022 CONCACAF U-20 Championship.
 He debuted for the senior Jamaica national team in a friendly 0–0 draw to Trinidad and Tobago on 14 March 2023.